All Episodes

 The pictures appeared on an invitation-only Facebook page with 144 members.

-Though of course nothing is stopping the members from taking those pictures and sharing them with everybody or anyone else they like.
+Though, of course, nothing is stopping the members from taking those pictures and sharing them with everybody or anyone else they like.

-The police are investigating, university president has said that he'll be reevaluating the fraternity system.
+University president has said that he'll be reevaluating the fraternity system.

 For the girls in those pictures, though, the consequences for the perpetrators are almost irrelevant.

-It has almost become a cliche to say it, but those pictures will follow them around for the rest of their lives.
+It has almost become a cliché to say it, but those pictures will follow them around for the rest of their lives.

 From future bosses to future boyfriends, there is always the potential for someone to find them.